alec-flowers/machine-learning-cs433-p2/README.md

 Application of Deep Knockoffs for fMRI to Generate Surrogate Data
 ======================================================================

-This repository provides a pipeline and the corresponding code to generate surrogate data with the implementation of knockoffs for fMRI data.
+This repository provides a pipeline, and the corresponding code to generate surrogate data using knockoffs for fMRI data.

 Accompanying report: